-In the case of two filters (i and r), the bandpass variation was not quite axisymmetric about the physical centre of the filter.
-For these a best-fit center was determined; the location of the center is reported in §A.4.
+In the case of two filters (i' and r'), the bandpass variation is not quite axisymmetric about the physical centre of the filter.
+For these a best-fit center was determined; the location of the center is reported in Sect.
+A.4.

-Figure 21: Top panels: throughput of the u filter \times average CCD response curve, including a blow-up by a factor of 1000 to show the out-of-band blocking.
+Figure 26: Top panels: throughput of the u' filter $\times$ average CCD response curve, including a blow-up by a factor of 1000 to show the out-of-band blocking.
 Bottom left: variation of central wavelength with radius on the focal plane (dots: measurements; line: polynomial fit).
 Bottom right: corresponding variation of wavelength at half-maximum throughput of the blue and red edges of the filters.
+The edge of the CCD array is reached at a radius of $\sim$ 180mm.

-Figure 22: Top panels: throughput of the g filter \times average CCD response curve, including a blow-up by a factor of 1000 to show the out-of-band blocking.
+Figure 27: Top panels: throughput of the g' filter $\times$ average CCD response curve, including a blow-up by a factor of 1000 to show the out-of-band blocking.
 Bottom left: variation of central wavelength with radius on the focal plane (dots: measurements; line: polynomial fit).
 Bottom right: corresponding variation of wavelength at half-maximum throughput of the blue and red edges of the filters.

-Figure 23: Top panels: throughput of the r filter \times average CCD response curve, including a blow-up by a factor of 1000 to show the out-of-band blocking.
+Figure 28: Top panels: throughput of the r' filter $\times$ average CCD response curve, including a blow-up by a factor of 1000 to show the out-of-band blocking.
 Bottom left: variation of central wavelength with radius on the focal plane (dots: measurements; line: polynomial fit).
 Bottom right: corresponding variation of wavelength at half-maximum throughput of the blue and red edges of the filters.
-Note that for this filter the bandpass variation is most symmetric about the an offset center-see §A.4.
+Note that for this filter the bandpass variation is most symmetric about the an offset center-see Sect.
+A.4.

-Figure 24: Top panels: throughput of the i filter \times average CCD response curve, including a blow-up by a factor of 1000 to show the out-of-band blocking.
+Figure 29: Top panels: throughput of the i' filter $\times$ average CCD response curve, including a blow-up by a factor of 1000 to show the out-of-band blocking.
 Bottom left: variation of central wavelength with radius on the focal plane (dots: measurements; line: polynomial fit).
 Bottom right: corresponding variation of wavelength at half-maximum throughput of the blue and red edges of the filters.
-Note that for this filter the bandpass variation is most symmetric about the an offset center-see §A.4.
+Note that for this filter the bandpass variation is most symmetric about the an offset center-see Sect.
+A.4.

-Figure 25: Top panels: throughput of the z filter \times average CCD response curve, including a blow-up by a factor of 1000 to show the out-of-band blocking.
+Figure 30: Top panels: throughput of the z' filter $\times$ average CCD response curve, including a blow-up by a factor of 1000 to show the out-of-band blocking.
 Bottom left: variation of central wavelength with radius on the focal plane (dots: measurements; line: polynomial fit).
 Bottom right: corresponding variation of wavelength at half-maximum throughput of the blue and red edges of the filters.